inkerrors/inkerrors/README.md

  # FOR PT.
-roach or soap . .
-17, he/him
+sigma/sig . .
+17, he/they
-no dni just dont be a freak and i wont block you
+no dni just dont be a freak and i wont block you decayofangels. (discord) sane bsd fan (lie) nnghghgjghg
-🧼 💨#6488
-cod fan i looooveeeeeeffff ghostroach, korangi, n ghostsoap nnghghgjghg